AntoineCOCHARD/DATA732-Mass-Shooting/README.md

 ## How to Use :

-**If you just want to visualise it, our visualisation is available here: http://forrayg.xyz/mass_shooting_us**
+**If you just want to visualise it, it is currently hosted on an aws server, our visualisation is available here: http://forrayg.xyz/mass_shooting_us**

 First, clone the repo in a folder using :
 ```sh